This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General or regional anesthesia may be given to keep you free from pain during the surgery.
 Healthcare providers will make an incision in the front of your shoulder and remove the ball (top) of your humerus.
 The shaft (inside of your humerus) will be cleaned out so the prosthetic stem can be put inside.
 If the socket will also be replaced, holes will be made into your scapula to attach the implant.
 Surgical cement may be used to hold the socket and stem in place.

 - Thin tubes may be put into your skin to drain blood from your incision.
 The incision will be closed with stitches, except where the tube is placed, and covered with bandages.
 A sling or splint may be placed to keep your shoulder joint from moving.

 You are taken to a room where your heart and breathing will be monitored.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 A bandage may cover your incision wounds to help prevent infection.
-When caregivers see that you are okay, you may be able to go home.
+When healthcare providers see that you are okay, you may be able to go home.
 Someone will need to drive you home and stay with you for 24 hours.
 If you cannot go home, you will be taken to a hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You cannot make it to surgery on time.

 - You have a fever.

 - You have a skin infection or an infected wound near the injured shoulder.